b11031371/my_bible_notes/2026-07-25/note_en.md

 > The Lord is known by the judgments which He executes.
 [2]

-The line "they shall know that I am the Lord" repeats through this whole chapter.
+From the previous passage (29:17–30:9) through this one, the line "they shall know that I am the Lord" keeps coming back.
 God disciplines Egypt not to vent anger, but to make one thing clear: the real ruler is Him, not the powers that think they are so strong.
 He acts with justice and order, and in the end He wants people to recognize who He is.

 ---